TanmoySG/go-steps/README.md

 ### Defining Steps

-To define steps, use the `gosteps.Steps` type and link the next steps in the `NextStep` field as follows
+To define steps, use the `gosteps.Step` type and link the next steps in the `NextStep` field like a Linked List.

 ```go
 var steps = gosteps.Step{